Macingo/cryploma/owner/owner_README.md

 6. Sign the message within the limited time range to prove the ownership of this address

-    1.1 [Input the one-time message](https://www.myetherwallet.com/signmsg.html) from the validator 1.2 Return the signature to validator for the final checking
+    1.1 [Input the one-time message](https://www.myetherwallet.com/signmsg.html) from the validator

+    1.2 Return the signature to validator for the final checking
     ![signature-eth](signature-eth.png)

+    1.3 You can also return a [link](https://etherscan.io/verifySig/1149) to the validator for the final checking